 Domain Name & DNS

-These are two different terms with related meanings that you may also see when looking at URLs but don’t let them confuse you!
+You may also see these two different terms with related meanings when looking at URLs but don’t let them confuse you!

 DNS stands instead for Domain Name System which is a platform where domain names are linked with IP Addresses: it converts human-friendly URLs into numerical strings so browsers know how to connect you to your website when reading an address such as domain.com/product-category/product-name.